hakandundar34coding/system-monitoring-center/README.md

 - Interactive charts for querying performance data on any point
 - Option for showing processes as tree or list
 - Optimized for low CPU usage and fast start
-- Shows notification if update is available on PyPI (disabled by default)
 - Supports ARM architecture
 - Free and open source